bsig1/lyric_lsa/README.md

 genre-based relationships.
 The central hypothesis is that *lyrical similarity* between two artists "correlates to"/"can predict" the *genre similarity* between two artists.

+## Abstract

+While these data did show non-trivial correlation between lyrics and genre, lyrics alone are not a sufficient predictor of genre.
+More information is needed, in many studies machine learning today things like instrument variety, tempo, key, and time signature are factored in to get more accurate results.
+Though this approach was not sufficient, if this method was used with other methods, a strong genre predictive algorithm could be created.

+# Methods

 ## Step 1

-Find a dataset of many different songs and their lyrics with artists.
+We began by finding a dataset of many different songs and their lyrics with artist information.

-In this case, it was a subset of the Genius lyric database found online for download in the form of a csv. https://www.kaggle.com/datasets/carlosgdcj/genius-song-lyrics-with-language-information
+In this case, it was a subset of the Genius lyric database found online for download in the form of a CSV: https://www.kaggle.com/datasets/carlosgdcj/genius-song-lyrics-with-language-information

-Convert this into the form of a database for access efficiency, for the sake of the scale of the data. anything else would be slow.
+We converted this into the form of a database for access efficiency.
+Given the scale of the data, anything else would have been slow.

-## Step 2:
+## Step 2

-Take all of the lyrics in the database and process them.
+- We then processed all of the lyrics in the database.

-- Start by removing punctuation and lowercasing all letters.
+- We removed punctuation and lowercased all letters.

-- Then begin "lemmatization" the process of taking words and bringing them into a common form.
+- We performed lemmatization, the process of taking words and bringing them into a common form.

-- The python package SpaCy does dictionary lookups to merge words like (make making makes made) into a common (make)
+- We used SpaCy, which performs dictionary lookups to merge words like (make, making, makes, made) into the common form (make).

-- Use spacy on all lyrics to group together and count common words for each song.
+- We applied SpaCy to all lyrics to group and count common words for each song.

-- The final output is word "tokens" where similar words all become one token.
+- The final output at this stage was a set of word “tokens” where similar words were merged into a single canonical token.

-## Step 3:
+## Step 3

-Take the lyrics and associate them to artists.
+Next, we associated lyrics with artists.
-- Group all lyrics in all tracks by artist.
-Resulting in a tally for each word for each artist with words merged together.
+We grouped all lyrics in all tracks by artist, resulting in a tally for each word for each artist, with all similar words already merged.

-## Step 4:
+## Step 4

-Build lyric matrix
+We then built the lyric matrix.

-- Define a sparce matrix X whose rows are the terms and columns are artists
+We defined a sparse matrix X whose rows are terms and columns are artists.

-- Run SciKit TfidfTransformer, this is an algorithm that weights rarer, more meaningful words higher, while weighting down words like
-(I a that the) that are less meaningful.
-Then the algorithm normalizes document length.
-TF-IDF is essential because raw word counts are dominated by extremely common words; TF-IDF reweights terms so that rare, content-bearing words drive the embedding.
+We applied scikit-learn’s TfidfTransformer, which weights rarer, more meaningful words higher and weights down extremely common words (I, a, that, the).
+Raw word counts are dominated by extremely frequent words; TF-IDF reweights terms so that rare, content-bearing words drive the embedding.

+TF-IDF also normalizes document length, which is essential when comparing artists with very different total lyric output.

-- Run SVD on this matrix
+Finally, we ran SVD on this matrix.
-Much easier said than done.
-Consider this matrix, the dimensions are the number of different terms (n), by the number of artists (m) ~(16,000,000 X 700,000).
-A naive implementation of SVD would be basically computationally impossible.
-The only reason this matrix is useable right now is because of how sparse it is, running SVD would create twice as many dense values this is just a non-starter.
-So instead, this program uses the Python SciKit package's Truncated SVD, with Fit Transform.
-Instead of computing the entire transform, then reducing to the number of singular values (k).
-This function immediately reduces the matrices to (k X n), orders of magnitude more workable than the full matrix.
+A naive SVD on a matrix of size roughly (16,000,000 × 700,000) would be computationally impossible.
+The only reason the matrix is usable at all is because of its sparsity; computing a full SVD would create dense matrices many times larger than the input, which is a non-starter.

+To handle this, we used Scikit-Learn’s Truncated SVD with fit_transform.
+Instead of computing the full decomposition and then reducing to the top k singular values, the truncated version immediately reduces the representation to (k × n), which is orders of magnitude more manageable than the full matrix.

-Here's how it works:
+This algorithm uses randomized methods to approximate the top-k singular subspace without ever materializing dense intermediate matrices, making the entire pipeline feasible at this scale.

 ### Randomized SVD
 *Nathan Halko, Per-Gunnar Martinsson, Joel Tropp (2011)*